keeganstreet/element-finder/readme.md

 Find in Files with CSS selectors.

-Element Finder is a Node JS app for recursively searching through a directory and finding HTML files which contain elements matching a CSS selector.
-The selector engine is [Sizzle](http://sizzlejs.com/) - the same selector engine used by jQuery.
+Element Finder is a command line app for recursively searching through a directory and finding HTML files which contain elements matching a given CSS selector.
+The app is built with Node JS and uses [Sizzle](http://sizzlejs.com/) as the selector engine - the same selector engine used by jQuery.

 ## Example usage